 There’s one downside though.
 The long focal length and bright aperture mix makes this wedding photography lens a heavy piece of glass.
 It’s also an expensive addition to your wedding photography kit.

 The longer the lens, the more important image stabilisation is.
 If you can only afford to get stabilisation on one lens, get it on the longest lens in your bag.
 That will no doubt be this lens.

 The general rule is to keep your shutter speed above the focal length.
 While it’s easy to shoot a 50mm at 1/50 in limited light, the 1/200 suggested for a 200mm is harder to do.
 This is where that lens stabilisation comes in.

 Many photographers use both a 24-70mm and a 70-200mm to capture the wedding day.
 These work particularly well during portions of the day where the pace of events isn’t ideal for lens swaps.

-Best 70-200mm Lens for Wedding Photography:
+Best 70-200mm Wedding Photography Lenses:

-- Nikon AF-S Nikkor 70-200mm f/2.8E FL ED VR: While expensive, Nikon fans note this lens’ sharpness, speed, and colours.
+Nikon AF-S Nikkor 70-200mm f/2.8E FL ED VR: While expensive, Nikon fans note this lens’ sharpness, speed, and colours.
 The lens also includes image stabilisation, which is one of the reasons for that higher $2,800 price point.

-- Tamron SP 70-200mm f/2.8 Di VC USD G2 (multiple mounts): Going with a third-party lens drops the price of a workhorse lens significantly — fans of this $1,200 lens note the sharpness and stabilisation.
+Tamron SP 70-200mm f/2.8 Di VC USD G2 (multiple mounts): Going with a third-party lens drops the price of a workhorse lens significantly.
+Fans of this $1,200 lens note the sharpness and stabilisation.

-- Sigma 70-200mm f/2.8 EX DG APO OS HSM (multiple mounts): Sigma’s second generation 70-200mm lens is noted for a three to four stop stabilisation system, sharpness, and speed.
+Sigma 70-200mm f/2.8 EX DG APO OS HSM (multiple mounts): Sigma’s second generation 70-200mm lens.
+It’s known for a three to four stop stabilisation system, sharpness, and speed.
 The lens sells for $1,400.